ITVRoC/espeleo_vrep_simulation/README.md

 - `/vrep_ros_interface/ros_eposmcd/request_position`  (message type:`ros_eposmcd_msgs/maxon_telemetry`): Request a desired motor angular position in **[rad]**.
 - `/vrep_ros_interface/ros_eposmcd/request_velocity`  (message type:`ros_eposmcd_msgs/maxon_telemetry`): Request a desired motor velocity in **[rad/s]**.

+## How to interact - imu_basic_node.py

+This script constructs a ross message that simulates a imu

+- `/sensors/acc`  (message type:`geometry_msgs/Point`): Receives data from the accelerometer simulated inside vrep.
+- `/espeleo/odom`  (message type:`geometry_msgs/Point`): Receives data from the gyro simulated inside vrep.
+- `/espeleo/imu_raw`  (message type:`geometry_msgs/Point`): Publish a message that simulates a imu raw data (accelerometer and gyro)

+## Launch files

+The following scripts must be calles after the roscore and vrep are runned (in this order)

+**Topics:**

+- `basic.launch`: This script runs the most basic files that preares the robot to receive a reference path.
+- `keyboard.launch`: This script runs the basic files to enable to robot be controlled with the keyboard.

 ## V-REP

 - The models are natively compatible with V-REP 3.6.1 (rev. 1).
 Retrocompatibility may work, but is not officially supported.